 Click here for a membership form to join this committee.

 Click here to order standards from this committee.

-The RESNA Standards Committee on Inclusive Fitness will meet virtually on Monday, September 23, 2019 from 12:30 pm - 2:30 pm Eastern.
+The RESNA Standards Committee on Inclusive Fitness met virtually on September 23, 2019.
+The next virtual committee meeting is being planned for December 2019, and it will be announced soon.
 Meetings are open to anyone; voting on documents requires membership.
 Each standards committee is required to maintain a balance in membership.
 Anyone is welcome to join the committee, and we are especially looking for fitness equipment manufacturers and government representatives.
 If you are interested in participating, please contact Yvonne Meding email@example.com or one of the committee officers.